apple/cups/DEVELOPING.md

 indicated using the "I" prefix, and values that are both input and output use the "IO" prefix for the corresponding in-line comment.

-The Mini-XML documentation generator also understands the following special text in the function description comment:
+The [codedoc](https://msweet.org/codedoc) documentation generator also understands the following special text in the function description comment:

-    @deprecated@         - Marks the function as deprecated (not recommended for new development and scheduled for removal)
+    @deprecated@         - Marks the function as deprecated: not recommended for new development and scheduled for removal.
+    @link name@          - Provides a hyperlink to the corresponding function or type definition.
     @since CUPS version@ - Marks the function as new in the specified version of CUPS.
-    @private@            - Marks the function as private (same as starting the function name with an underscore)
+    @private@            - Marks the function as private so it will not be included in the documentation.

 ### Variables